Ellutze/sysi/README.md

 ### Braiding

 This module is essential for the chain, it cannot be left out.
 It currently only works for shapes that are defined by airfoils and radii sizes.

-Some scripting would be required to allow for braiding of other shapes.
+Version of this module is available for use on other projects.
+After installation running "braid_CATIA" allows for braiding other shapes created in CATIA, furhter information is available in the annotations of that script.

 ### RTM